 The second graph shows the homeownership rate by age for 1990, 2000, and 2010.
 This shows that the homeownership rate usually increases until 70 years old or so.

-So demographics should be favorable for the 55+ market - if these people can sell their current homes.
+So demographics should be favorable for the 55+ market.